mitsuba-renderer/drjit/docs/interop.rst

 The key idea is that the compiled result consists of *ordinary Dr.Jit operations*.
-All of the usual Dr.Jit semantics apply: the code is traced, parallelized, and—if AD-enabled types are used—automatically differentiable:
+All of the usual Dr.Jit semantics apply: the code is traced, parallelized across all array elements, and—if AD-enabled types are used—automatically differentiable:

 .. code-block:: pycon